Short Circuit (1986 film): Personnel

+Release poster

+The release poster for the movie shows in the middle the sentence: "No. 5 is alive" ("Number five is alive").

 Reception

 Critical response

-Short Circuit received mixed reviews from critics.
-On Rotten Tomatoes, it has a 61% rating from 38 reviews and an average rating of 5.30/10, with the website's consensus stating: "Amiable and good-natured but also shallow and predictable, Short Circuit is hardly as deep or emotionally resonant as E.T. – though Johnny Five makes for a charming robot protagonist".
-On Metacritic it has a score of 50 out of 100 based on reviews from 12 critics, indicating "mixed or average reviews".
-Audiences surveyed by CinemaScore gave it a grade A−.
+Audiences polled by CinemaScore gave the film an average grade of "A–" on an A+ to F scale.

-Trade paper Variety wrote: "Short Circuit is a hip, sexless sci-fi send-up" and praised the writers "for some terrific dialog that would have been a lot less disarming if not for the winsome robot and Sheedy's affection for it.
-Guttenberg plays his best goofy self".
-Writing in The New York Times, Vincent Canby wrote: "The movie, which has the clean, well-scrubbed look of an old Disney comedy, is nicely acted".
+Vincent Canby of The New York Times described Short Circuit as "a cheerful, inoffensive fantasy in which such attractive live actors as Steve Guttenberg and Ally Sheedy play second fiddle to machinery" and wrote that "the movie, which has the clean, well-scrubbed look of an old Disney comedy, is nicely acted."
+A reviewer for Variety called the film "a hip, sexless sci-fi sendup" and praised the writers for "some terrific dialog that would have been a lot less disarming if not for the winsome robot and Sheedy's affection for it."
 The Sun-Sentinel gave Short Circuit a good review, saying: "Number Five is the real star of this energetic film.
 Sheedy, Guttenberg and company are just supporting players".
-Roger Ebert, writing in the Chicago Sun-Times, rated Short Circuit 1.5 out of 4 four stars and called it "too cute for its own good".
+Roger Ebert, writing in the Chicago Sun-Times, rated Short Circuit 1.5 out of 4 stars and called it "too cute for its own good".
 Colin Greenland reviewed Short Circuit for issue 85 of White Dwarf and stated that "there are good jokes, but the picture's so bland they hardly count".

 Box office

 Short Circuit debuted at No. 1 in the US box office with a studio-reported weekend gross of $5.3 million, although independent sources suggested that the gross was inflated and more likely between $4.5 and $4.725 million.
-It grossed a domestic total of $40.7 million, ranking it 21st for 1986 in the United States; it performed slightly better than other hits of that year, such as Pretty in Pink, The Fly, Three Amigos, Little Shop Of Horrors and About Last Night.
+It grossed a domestic total of $40.7 million, ranking it 21st for 1986 in the United States; it performed slightly better than other hits of that year, such as Pretty in Pink, The Fly, Three Amigos, Little Shop Of Horrors, and About Last Night.
 By 1987, Short Circuit had grossed $100 million in worldwide theatrical and ancillary revenues (not including merchandise).
 The film was reportedly the top home video rental of 1987.